Skills for seeing

 Two part programme

-Divided into two parts, everyone can benefit from the first session, learning the skills and knowledge to help them manage their condition better.
-Part two covers eccentric viewing and steady eye strategy, but not everyone chooses to do this, it very much depends on your individual circumstances.
+Divided into two parts, everyone can benefit from the first session, learning the skills and knowledge to help you manage your condition better.
+Part two covers ‘eccentric viewing’ and ‘steady eye strategy’, but not everyone chooses to do this, it very much depends on your individual circumstances.

 What is eccentric viewing?

 As the macula changes, some parts will be more effective than others.
 We help you find your point of best vision and teach you how to use it.
-You may find you need to look away from an object - looking off-centre or ‘eccentrically’ – to see it more clearly.
+You may find you need to look away from an object, looking off-centre, to see it more clearly.
 It takes time and practice to perfect this skill, but it has helped people to continue to read and carry on with other tasks that require a degree of detail.

 What is steady eye strategy?